oculus-samples/Unreal-HandGameplay/README.md

 * Open HansCharacterHandsState from OculusHandTools/Content/Hands/
 * Reconnect the Blueprint-flow-nodes
 * This will output the location of your hand when grabbing an object in the correct format for copy and paste.

+## 04 December 2025 Update

+We fixed an issue related to objects jittering when grabbed.
+We updated the project to UE5.6. + Meta SDK v81